Time-of-use energy tariffs in the UK: are they worth it in 2026?

 Check if a time-of-use tariff fits your home

 Time-of-use energy tariffs charge different unit rates depending on the time of day (and sometimes day of week).
-They can be excellent value if you can shift a meaningful share of your electricity use into cheaper periods — for example overnight EV charging, running a dishwasher after 10pm, or heating water off-peak.
+They can be excellent value if you can shift a meaningful share of your electricity use into cheaper periods — for example overnight EV charging, running a dishwasher after 11pm, charging a home battery, or heating water off-peak.

 But TOU isn’t automatically cheaper.
-If most of your usage lands in peak windows (often late afternoon to evening), a TOU tariff can cost more than a standard single-rate tariff.
+With the July 2026 cap setting standard single-rate electricity at 26.11p/kWh (plus a 57.19p/day standing charge), a TOU tariff only wins if your discounted off-peak hours outweigh its more expensive peak rate.
 The quickest way to know is to compare options available for your postcode and your meter type.

 What you’ll need to get an accurate comparison